Elusive239/RollC3/README.md

 # rollC3
-So I was going to make my own fancy dice engine in C3, and try to follow the Roll20 rules for rolling, when I discovered [**roll**](https://github.com/darkliquid/roll.git) which happened do everything I wanted... in go!
+So I was going to make my own fancy dice engine in C3, and try to follow the Roll20 rules for rolling, when I discovered [**roll**](https://github.com/darkliquid/roll.git) which happened do everything I wanted... but in go!

 so NOW this is a port of **roll** to C3, **rollC3**!
-Currently in progress, does not work at all nor is finished.
-This will take a bit.
+It should now be on par with the original go implementation, but there are some portions I feel could do with a minor rewrite.